 Students in a dual study programme are kindly requested to contact the responsible people in their companies, departments, or institutions in order to coordinate whether and how this recommended expansion of the practical phase can be guaranteed and how access to e-learning and other virtual courses at OTH Regensburg can be made possible in the period up to April 20, 2020.

 Until further notice, all events at OTH Regensburg are cancelled.

-The examination period of the summer term 2020 will take place from August 3, 2020 to August 24, 2020, with the first three examination days reserved for centrally-planned general academic credits and centrally-planned academic credits.
-Lectures will be held until and including August 5, 2020.
+In the summer semester 2020, the semester examination period covers the period from August 3, 2020 to August 24, 2020, with the first three examination days reserved for centrally planned course-related general academic credits and centrally planned course-related credits.
+In all other respects, lectures will continue to take place until and including August 5, 2020.

 In principle, working on a final thesis can be continued.
 If necessary, please contact your supervisor or the chairperson of the examination board by telephone or email.